 Tutors are expected to tailor the delivery of these lessons to the specific learning needs of the candidates on the course.
 For example, candidates might require more (or less) tutor support to help them understand the content.
 The activities/timings provided can be used directly, or used to guide the development of activities to deliver the content in alternative ways.
-It is also reasonable for tutors to extend the BCAB Level 1 Stand Up Paddleboard Instructor Award course length to allow more time for each session.
+It is also reasonable for tutors to extend the Paddlesport Instructor course length to allow more time for each session.

-Tutors must do their utmost to ensure that the instructors' experience on the course is safe, engaging and enjoyable; with the instructor actively involved in their own learning and development.
-Tutors should deliver the programme using a supportive and empowering approach to instil an active passion for both paddleboarding and instructing, whilst meeting individual needs, fostering a sense of a paddling community, and developing understanding and respect for the environment in which Stand Up Paddleboarding takes place.
+Tutors must do their upmost to ensure that the instructors' experience on the course is safe, engaging and enjoyable; with the instructor actively involved in their own learning and development.
+Tutors should deliver the programme using a supportive and empowering approach to instil an active passion for both paddlesport and instructing, whilst meeting individual needs, fostering a sense of a paddling community, and developing understanding and respect for the environment in which paddlesport takes place.

-The activities on the BCAB Level 1 Stand Up Paddleboard Instructor Award course must be framed to support the potential instructor in their delivery of SUP taster/starter sessions, i.e.:
+The activities on the Paddlesport Instructor course must be framed to support the potential instructor in their delivery of taster/starter sessions, i.e.: